bhnuka/nyc-disparity-mapper/README.md

 ## Additional Notes
 1. Black areas indicate that there was no information provided for these areas.
 2. Red highlights the highest density, while pale yellow represents the lowest density.
+3. Pay close attention to the legends.
+They provide more information that you cannot discern from just looking at the spread of data.

 ## Justifications for Overlays
 The overlays selected for this map are designed to illuminate specific aspects of systemic inequality in New York City.
 Each overlay provides context for understanding the historical and contemporary factors shaping the city's disparities: